bravosierra99/CTF_Write_Ups/2016-JCC/re_250_shrek/README.md

 Keep going and you get your flag which you then painstakingly convert from hex to ascii.

 A couple of notes
-Don't set your watchpoint before starting the program.
+* Don't set your watchpoint before starting the program.
 You'll end up stopping in all sorts of initialization library calls.
 So I stepped over the prep_the_battlefield and then set the watch point.
-The up arrow is super handy for doing repetative work like this Use GDB-PEDA, it's better in every possible way
+* The up arrow is super handy for doing repetative work like this
+* Use GDB-PEDA, it's better in every possible way
-Check out the python script I wrote based off of @ohai's pin script that will solve this automatically using intel's pin tool.
+* Check out the python script I wrote based off of @ohai's pin script that will solve this automatically using intel's pin tool.
 It's a way more automated way of doing this.
+It's in my CTF-Scripts repository on my github (https://github.com/bravosierra99)